LeviHassel/.net-flicks/README.md

-# ASP .NET Core 2.0 Multi-Layer Starter Template
+# DotNetFlicks (.NET Core 2.0 Sample App)

+## Note: This is a work in progress and is not ready to be used in its current state

 ## Overview
-This is a good template.
-It uses [IDesign](http://www.idesign.net/ "IDesign") methodology.
+What started as a simple template for .NET Core 2.0 evolved into a decent-sized application showcasing what I believe to be the best .NET practices.
+This solution uses multitier system architecture, based off [IDesign](http://www.idesign.net/ "IDesign") methodology, well-thought-out database schema, an intuitive user interface and more.

 ## Design
-This solution is divided into four layers.
+This solution is divided into six layers.

+### Common
+Dependencies: None

+[Complete this]

 ### Clients
-Dependencies: Managers
+Dependencies: Common, Managers

 The Clients layer is the user interface.
 This is where all of the controllers, views, front-end styling and JavaScript lives.
 If the need arises to build a Web API, you simply need to build a new project in this layer and hook it up to the other layers of your project.

 ### Managers
-Dependencies: Accessors
+Dependencies: Common, Engines, Accessors

 The Managers layer (usually called the Services layer in the world of C#), handles all of the business logic of the application.

+### Engines
+Dependencies: Common, Accessors

+[Complete this]

 ### Accessors
-Dependencies: None
+Dependencies: Common

 The Accessors layer (usually called the Repository layer in world of C#), is in charge of storing and retrieving your application's data.

 ### Tests
-Dependencies: Web, Managers and Accessors
+Dependencies: Common, Web, Managers, Accessors

 The Tests layer uses [xUnit](https://xunit.github.io/ "xUnit") along with [Moq](https://github.com/moq/moq4 "Moq") to handle integration and unit tests.